elastx/elx-docs/content/en/docs/dbaas/announcement.md

 alwaysopen: true
 ---

+## 2024-10-14 MSSQL DBaaS now available
+We are excited to announce that we now have Microsoft SQL Server available in Elastx Database as a Service.

+Elastx DBaaS automatically ensures your databases are reliable, secure, and scalable so that your business continues to run without disruption.
+You can achieve high availability and disaster protection by configuring replication and backups to protect your data.
+Backups and multi-node datastores are disaster protected as they are running over multiple availability zones which in our case are geographically separated data centers.
+Automatic failover makes your database highly available.

+The following services are included as standard in our prices:
+24x7 support, Threat Intelligence, DDoS protection, encrypted traffic between our availability zones and data encryption at rest.

+You can find detailed information, specifications and pricing here, https://elastx.se/en/mssql-dbaas.

+If you have any general questions or would like to sign-up please contact us at hello@elastx.se.
+Any technical questions please register a support ticket at https://support.elastx.se.

 ## 2024-04-12 ECP DBaaS Generally Available
 We are happy to announce that the following services are now generally available (GA) in Elastx Cloud Platform (ECP).